mertcanaydin97/ogcrud/docs/getting-started/configurations.md

 ],
 ```

-By default Voyager is going to use the `public` local storage.
+By default OGCRUD is going to use the `public` local storage.
 You can additionally use any driver inside of your `config/filesystems.php`.
 This means you can use S3, Google Cloud Storage, or any other file storage system you would like.

 ## Database